A Curated Guide of Where to Stay in Florence

-Try this home out for size, where you can not only view the bridge from your own floor-to-ceiling window, but practically hear the water flowing across the stones in the Arno below.
+Try The Old Ford out for size, where you can not only view the bridge from your own floor-to-ceiling window, but practically hear the water flowing across the stones in the Arno below.

 If part of your reason for travelling the world is to look at old churches - and before you ask, no, there’s no shame in that (well, not much anyway) - you might consider San Miniato when deciding where to stay in Florence.
 The stupendous Romanesque basilica of San Miniato al Monte stands high above the city, offering glorious views with the added bonus of being off the beaten track.
-You’ll avoid the usual throngs of people as you stroll home to your spacious Plum Guide property featuring a hidden pool only accessible through a trapdoor.
-We're telling you, you can’t make this stuff up.
+You’ll avoid the usual throngs of people as you stroll home to your spacious Plum Guide property.

 Feel truly in the soul of the city by staying near Florence’s university, the Accademia, at the northern end of the historic city centre.
 You’ll be steps from two must-see Florentine churches, San Marco and Santissima Annunziata, but you’ll also be far enough from the hustle and bustle that there won’t be as many tourists around to annoy you and remind you you’re actually on vacation, not living out your retire-in-Italy dream.
-At the end of a long day spent planning your next pasta, lounge on Fendi-designed bed at this Plum Guide apartment or having a nightcap in your private garden here.
+At the end of a long day spent planning your next pasta, lounge on Fendi-designed bed at the luxury Plum Guide apartment The Patron to give yourself the rest you deserve.

 If you want to feel like a local, or at the very least stop being treated like such a tourist, then this is the place for you.
 The bulk of visitors to the Tuscan capital don’t really roam east of Piazza Santa Croce, so although this area is still conveniently central, you should be pretty much safe from people with pamphlets offering yet another peek at the David.

 The streets around here tend to become especially alive after dark, with this neighbourhood being home to some of the best restaurants and bars in the city.
-Don’t miss the cocktail hour, known as aperitivo in Italia, along Vie de’ Benci before tottering home to your exposed-brick boasting flat.
+Don’t miss the cocktail hour, known as aperitivo in Italia, along Vie de’ Benci before tottering home to your trendy Plum Guide property.

 Santa Maria Novella